Rebuilding America’s Aging Infrastructure: “We’re all in.”

 - Vehicles – Durable, lightweight plastic components help decrease the weight of our cars, which significantly improves fuel efficiency and reduces greenhouse gas emissions.
 And a nationwide infrastructure for electric vehicles will require even more plastic “lightweighting” to increase the range of low-carbon vehicles.

 - Homes and Buildings – Modern construction practices rely heavily on energy-saving plastic building materials to drive down energy use and greenhouse gas emissions.
-Plastic materials such as foam insulation and house wrap play a vital role in improving energy efficiency and meeting net zero-energy goals.
+Plastic materials such as foam insulation and house wrap play a vital role in improving energy efficiency and meeting carbon reduction goals.

 Innovative uses of plastic (including recycled plastic) also are envisioned to rebuild our nation’s roads, bridges, and railroad infrastructure.